a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Writing an app using "what works" quality is equivalent to swimming blindfolded above a large waterfall.
 The closer you get to the edge, the faster the current gets.
 The water feels still because you're moving with it.
 The noise is consistently loud.
 It's unclear if swimming upstream actually works.

-Judging your proximity to the edge is difficult.
-The more pressure there is to produce value, the higher the likelihood you're near or over the edge.
-Not the best indicator, I know.
-Value per change is difficult to measure.
-Comments regarding metrics are very welcome.

 ![woman screaming in water, about to go over waterfall](../images/devilpool4.jpg)